TheMrMilchmann/TheFenceUnleashed/docs/changelog/1.17/latest.md

 #### Fixes

-- Fixed a client crash.
+- Fixed a server crash.